dwarvesf/playground/Design/UX Research/Four Theories of Truth.md

+---
+tags: ux, research, design
+---

+# Four Theories of Truth

 In epistemology, there are generally four theories by which a claim may be evaluated as true.
 These are

 1. The correspondence theory of truth: a claim is true if it conforms to observable nature
 2. The coherence theory of truth: a claim is true if it is logically coherent
 3. The consensus theory of truth: a claim is true if it conforms to the general consensus on the matter
 4. The pragmatic theory of truth: a claim is true if it it is useful or otherwise beneficial to believe in it

 Understanding each of these methods provides a rubric by which a claim can be evaluated.
 Weighing the claim against each model in turn can help facilitate critical thought.